 In order to validate a signature subsequent to the transaction it is necessary to establish a "proof of existence" time at which the signing operation occurs (see ETSI TS 119 102-1 [25]).
 The claimed signing time, which is required to be included with the signature in JAdES, can be used as the basis for such a proof of existence.

-The JAdES "sigT" header parameter contains the claimed signing time encoded using the JSON format for UTC (e.g. "2019-11-19T17:28:15z").
+The JAdES "sigT" header parameter contains the claimed signing time encoded using the JSON format for UTC (e.g. "2019-11-19T17:28:15Z").